-Current best practice for carbohydrate load can be simplified to:
+Current best practices for carbohydrate load can be simplified to:

 Increase carbohydrate intake to 10–12 grams of carbohydrate per kg of body mass per day, for 36–48 hr leading up to the event.
 This will saturate your muscles with a maximal amount of glycogen.

 Reduce training in days leading up to the event to ensure muscle glycogen is not being depleted, and complete rest is often advised the day before the competition.

 If you struggle to get to the 10-12g/kg mark, then going slightly lower will still be effective, even if it is slightly sub-optimal.

 It is worth noting that when people typically carb load without a strategy, they will often end up only consuming 5-6g/kg/day.
 Therefore, planning out how to achieve this high amount of carbohydrates can really help achieve the outcome you want.

 As a general guide, doses of 1-3mg per kilogram of body weight of caffeine have been shown to elicit performance enhancements for events lasting at least 30mins.

 This might take some trial and error though.
 Some athletes might prefer to stay away from the higher amount.
 Others will prefer the lower end of the spectrum.

 Caffeine typically reaches peak blood concentration at around the one-hour mark and remains steady for around 3-4 hours.
 So, it would make sense for an athlete to consume caffeine around an hour before their event or training session.

 And for longer endurance events it can make sense to have more caffeine throughout the event as well.
 A standard guideline is 3-6mg/kg in total, including during the race.
 Obviously, there can be exceptions for ultra-endurance events though.